Liverpool condemns fan behavior in title celebrations

 The statement added: “When it is safe to do so, we will all work together to arrange a victory parade when everyone can come together to celebrate."

 Four fire engines were sent to the Liver Building, where they extinguished a blaze on a balcony, a Merseyside Fire and Rescue Service spokeswoman said.
-The extent of the damage was not known.
+The floor of the balcony was damaged.

-The Liverpool Echo carried video that appeared to show glass bottles being thrown at police.
+Merseyside Police Assistant Chief Constable Jon Roy said two officers needed medical treatment for injuries to their backs after bottles were thrown at them as they went to help an assault victim in a crowd of supporters at the Pier Head.

-On Saturday the area was left littered with discarded bottles and rubbish and council street cleaners were on site.
+He said later a group of about 100 people threw glasses and bottles at riot police as they tried to stop them committing acts of disorder in the city center.
+Roy said there was "a number of really violent, absolutely unacceptable, incidents of violence and disorder throughout the city center.”

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports